bagaking/bnlin/README.md

 # bnlin - Natural Language Bash Script Helper

-bnlin (short for Bagaking Nature Language bINary) is a command-line tool that uses an AI driver to draft and execute bash scripts from natural language input.
+bnlin (short for Bagaking Natural Language bINary) is a command-line tool that uses an AI driver to draft and execute bash scripts from natural language input.
 It is intended for users who want a faster starting point for shell operations while still reviewing what will run in their own environment.